-South Dakota’s attorney general said he hit a deer.
+South Dakota’s attorney general said he thought he hit a deer.
 The next day, he found a dead man’s body in a ditch.

 “The next morning, I called him a couple of times, didn’t get any answer on his cellphone, so I decided to drive into town and stop at his house,” Victor Nemec told KELO.

-One the way, he passed the truck, still abandoned in the ditch.
+On the way, he passed the truck, still abandoned in the ditch.
 This time, however, it was surrounded by police cruisers, crime tape and tarps covering unseen objects lying on the ground nearby.
 Boever wasn’t home when Nemec arrived.
 Then, he called the sheriff’s office to ask if his cousin had been involved in a car accident.

 Deputies asked Nemec to wait for an officer to show up to speak with him, the Journal reported.
 Nemec waited for hours until a deputy finally phoned at 7:30 p.m.
 Sunday evening, telling him to go to a local funeral home to identify his cousin.